 Donald Edward Rankin, who stands accused of robbing a Calvert County bank earlier this spring, will have his case tried by federal authorities.

-On Friday, with Rankin in the Calvert County Circuit courtroom, Judge Chandlee declared the state’s case against the 64-year-old Lexington Park man to be nolle prosequi (abandoned).
+On Friday, with Rankin in the Calvert County Circuit courtroom, Judge Mark Chandlee declared the state’s case against the 64-year-old Lexington Park man to be nolle prosequi, or abandoned.